malbany14/Mainpipe-preprocessing/README.md

 Alternatively place any raw data ready for pre-processing in the data/raw folder.
 The data structure this works on is ['text']['url']

+If using more than 1,000,000 rows of data, update MAX_ROWS in main.py to set above the number of text records.

 ### Install Dependencies